neerajsharma9195/paql-project/README.md

     - run src/export_partition_to_csv.py

 4) Sketch Refine:
-    Implementation for SketchRefine is in src/SketchRefine.py and sketch refine with greedy backtracking is in src/
+    - Implementation for SketchRefine is in src/SketchRefine.py
+    - Implementation for SketchRefine with greedy backtracking is in src/SketchRefineWithBT.py
-   - run src/test_backtracking_1.py
+    - run src/test_backtracking_1.py for our results